opendocsg/slw-judgments-backfill/2012_SGHC_61/report.md

  The tendency should therefore generally speaking be against literalism.
 What is literalism?
 It will depend on the context.
 But an example is given in The Works of William Paley (1838 ed), vol III, p 60.
 The moral philosophy of Paley influenced thinking on contract in the 19th century.
 The example is as follows: the tyrant Temures promised the garrison of Sebastia that no blood would be shed if they surrendered to him.
 They surrendered.
 He shed no blood.
 He buried them all alive.
 This is literalism.
 If possible it should be resisted in the interpretative process.
 This approach was affirmed by the decisions of the House in Mannai Investment Co Ltd v Eagle Star Life Assurance Co Ltd [1997] AC 749, 775 e-g, per Lord Hoffmann and in Investors Compensation Scheme Ltd v West Bromwich Building Society [1998] 1 WLR 896, 913 d-e, per Lord Hoffmann.

-35     The objective nature of the inquiry as set out in the above case was referred to in the Court of Appeal case of _The “Asia Star”_ [2007] 3 SLR(R) 1 (at [36]).
+35     The objective nature of the inquiry as set out in the above case was referred to in the Court of Appeal case of _The “Asia Star”_ <span class="citation">[2007] 3 SLR(R) 1</span> (at [36]).
 I now turn to addressing the parties’ arguments.
 As will be seen, Edwards’ arguments were essentially in the same vein as the literalism Lord Steyn cautioned against.

 **Are the terms in the 14 July letter unknown?**